How Much Does Insurance Go Up After an At-Fault Accident?

 State Surcharge Laws and Regulations

-• Massachusetts prohibits insurers from surcharging first-time minor at-fault accidents under $1,000 when no injuries occurred.
+• Massachusetts bans insurers from raising your rate for a first minor at-fault accident under $1,000 when no one was hurt.

 How to Reduce the Impact of an At-Fault Accident Surcharge